Ravinderram/ASDA_2025_Group_2_Portfolio/reports/ASDA - Report Template.md

 ## 5. Overall Assessment

-- Is it worth it to further analyze the dataset?
+**Is it worth it to further analyze the dataset?**
+Yes, definitely.
+What we've done so far is a good foundation on analyzing the data set but we can surely analyze it further to explore and visualize it.

-- What possible analyses can be performed?
+**What possible analyses can be performed?**
+We can perform analyses on the outliers, check for trends (if any), populating the missing values.
+Also can see if data needs correction aginst its data type.

 ---